Data Driven Shipping Operations

-With data driven shipping system, you can provide the customer with the most (if not all) of this data and information before the order is shipped.
+With a data-driven shipping system, you can provide the customer with the most (if not all) of this data and information before the order is shipped.
 This practice helps the customer plan their business around the shipping schedule without the need to chase the details by phone or paper (i.e. fax).

-Schedule Updates – Using a data driven system, you can automatically alert the customer at key stages of the shipping operation.
+Schedule Updates – Using a data-driven system, you can automatically alert the customer at key stages of the shipping operation.
 For example, the customer may receive alerts when the shipment departs the facility, at key points along the route, and at arrival.
 The customer can also receive alerts at various stages of product production and preparation for shipping.
-Alternatively, you can configure the system to allow the customer to check status of their order at any time by accessing the real time process tracking information.
+Alternatively, you can configure the system to allow the customer to check the status of their order at any time by accessing the real-time process tracking information.
 This can be particularly useful in situations where the customer provides 3rd party oversight into any aspect of the production or logistics operations.

 Accounting data, such as invoicing and payment data, indirectly affects shipping operations.
 When accounting information is inconsistent with material delivery, the entire operation experiences interruptions to normal activity.

-Using integrated digital databases reduces risk of input errors, and the time spent correcting errors or explaining inconsistencies.
-A data driven system can adjust inventory automatically as material is transferred to fill a shipping order.
-The customer’s digital signing of material receipt can trigger automatic invoice generation.
-Also, the system can be configured to allow customer make payments online.
-This entire process can be managed without processing paper and dealing with the delays inherent to processing hard copies.
+Using integrated digital databases reduces the risk of input errors, and the time spent correcting errors or explaining inconsistencies.
+A data-driven system can adjust inventory automatically as the material is transferred to fill a shipping order.
+The customer’s digital signing of material receipts can trigger automatic invoice generation.
+Also, the system can be configured to allow customers to make payments online.
+This entire process can be managed without processing paper and dealing with the delays inherent in processing hard copies.

 Importance of Data Accuracy

-A competent IT professional designs systems to reduce risk of data entry errors.
-This may include single point of entry for all data, and elimination of human interface with data entry operations.
-For example, combining bar coding, robotic sand scanning technology can eliminate human interface for inventory management.
+Competent IT professionals design systems to reduce the risk of data entry errors.
+This may include a single point of entry for all data and the elimination of human interface with data entry operations.
+For example, combining barcoding, robotics, and scanning technology can eliminate human interface for inventory management.